 Individuals looking for a trusted community resource to help navigate life’s changes that may come with age or disability can turn to ARC’s empowerline for assistance.
-Through empowerline, we provide information services and options counseling as well as direct services to help individuals transition from nursing homes to their own homes and behavioral health coaching.
-Empowerline also provides useful information about a wide of array of topics, including Medicare and Medicaid, preparing for retirement, and volunteer opportunities.
+Through empowerline, we provide information services and options counseling as well as direct services, such as helping individuals transition from nursing homes to their own homes.
+Through our empowerline website, social media, and other methods we also provide useful information about a wide of array of topics, including Medicare and Medicaid, preparing for retirement, and volunteer opportunities.

 We also work with partner organizations that provide services to the region’s dynamic aging population.
 We provide leadership in identifying needs and emerging trends and the opportunity to participate in a larger shared vision while achieving an organization’s own goals.

 Subscription service to empowerlinePro provides access to Georgia’s most comprehensive database of aging, long-term care, and disabilities resources for professionals.
 We include thousands of providers and resources in empowerlinePro.

 Planning to Meet the Region’s Changing Needs

 ARC’s Strategic Plan on Aging identifies the broad spectrum of needs of older persons in the Atlanta region and creates a vision of priorities that ARC and other partners can join together to address.
 The Live Beyond Expectations Regional Strategic Plan is designed to address the changing needs of the Atlanta region and better align services and supports.
 The plan conveys a framework for the region that identifies priority focus areas for serving older persons as well as goals and strategies to collectively achieve well-designed well-being.